With Photokina only a few weeks away the camera rumors are coming thick and fast, with some big announcements expected next month.

 With this in mind, it's time for an all-new camera rumors article, combining the latest industry gossip, emerging trends in the digital photography market and our own tech insights into what each of the major camera makers can do – and what they might do next.

-Nikon rumors: With the 50Mp Canon EOS 5DS and 42.4Mp Sony A7R II stealing some of the thunder of the 36.3Mp D810, we expect Nikon to fight back with the D820 (or maybe D850), while a D5X shouldn't be discounted.
+Nikon rumors: With the 50MP Canon EOS 5DS and 42.4MP Sony A7R II stealing some of the thunder of the 36.3MP D810, we expect Nikon to fight back with the D820 (or maybe D850), while a D5X shouldn't be discounted.
 We could also see a replacement to the under-loved retro-inspired Df, but perhaps this time it could be mirrorless.
-At the other end of the range, the entry-level D3300 is now over two years old and ready for an update.
-That leaves the Nikon 1 mirrorless system, with one launch in the past two years.
+Speaking of mirrorless, have we seen the last of the Nikon 1 mirrorless system, with one launch in the past two years?

 Panasonic rumors: A new Panasonic GH5 is our top tip for 2016 – Panasonic has enjoyed a lot of success in professional circles with the GH4 and its 4K video capabilities, but with Sony in particular catching up, so Panasonic will surely have to react.